Research and Travel Grants

 Each semester, the Honors College supports high-quality research by Honors College undergraduates with Research Grants up to $1000.
 Students working on Capstone projects are particularly encouraged to apply.

 Research Grants are competitive and require a letter of recommendation from the faculty member supervising the research project for which the student seeks funding.
-All elements of the application must be received by the deadline, Friday, February 11th at 5:00 pm.
+Friday, February 10th at 5:00 pm is the Spring 2023 Deadline.
 Late or incomplete applications cannot be considered.

 Honors College Research Grant application form: